slsa-framework/slsa/docs/spec/v1.0/levels.md

 The SLSA build track describes increasing levels of trustworthiness and completeness in a package artifact's <dfn>provenance</dfn>.
-Provenance describes who built the artifact (person or system), what process they used, and what the inputs were.
+Provenance describes what entity built the artifact, what process they used, and what the inputs were.
 The lowest level only requires the provenance to exist, while higher levels provide increasing protection against tampering of the build, the provenance, or the artifact.

 The primary purpose of the build track is to enable [verification] that the